vikash291/codilar/README.md

  where action should be:

  	1. patient -> this action will return the personal details of that perticular patient.
    	2. medicine -> this action will return the medication given to that perticular patient.
-   3. visitors -> this action will return the visitor details wo comes to visit that perticular patient. and the pid must be patient id:
+   	3. visitors -> this action will return the visitor details wo comes to visit that perticular patient.

+ And the pid must be patient id.

  Output:

  	These action will return data in JSON format. which hold the status of the output ( i,e either 200 or 400) and "payload" which holds the actual data.
 If there is not patient then it will return message that "patient id doesn't exist".

  Output Format: